N-acetyl-L-cysteine: benefits, dosage, contraindications

 full-leaffull-leaffull-leafempty-leaf

-Acne vulgaris is a chronic skin disease characterized by follicular hyperkeratinization, hormone-mediated overproduction of sebum, and chronic inflammation of the pilosebaceous unit.
-It is believed that lipid damage in the skin by free radicals is responsible for the inflammatory component of acne.
-Recent research has shown that people suffering from acne are unable to effectively mitigate these damages as their antioxidant defense system is overwhelmed.
-Thus, supplementation with N-acetylcysteine allows reducing lesions through an antioxidant effect.
+Acne vulgaris is a chronic skin disease characterized by follicular hyperkeratinization, hormonally mediated overproduction of sebum, and chronic inflammation of the pilosebaceous unit.
+Damage to skin lipids by free radicals is thought to be responsible for the inflammatory component of acne.
+Recent research has shown that people with acne are unable to adequately mitigate this damage because their antioxidant defense system is overwhelmed.
+Thus, supplementation with N-acetylcysteine can reduce lesions through an antioxidant effect.

 Usages associés